 Above is Dermacentor variabilis, the American dog tick or wood tick.
 It can transmit Rocky Mountain spotted fever and tularemia.
 It is found east of the Rocky Mountains and on the Pacific coast.
 Its preferred host is the dog, but it will feed on other large mammals, including man.
 It can reach 1.5 cm in length after a full meal.

 Above and below are Ixodes ricinus, the castor bean tick or sheep tick.
 In the photograph below the bars are in mm.
 The tick above is either a male or a female that has not yet swollen with a blood meal.
 In the photograph below the top tick had just been taken off my dog where it had been sucking her blood, and the bottom tick is either male or had not yet started to suck.
-A female is just 1 - 2 mm long before feeding, but up to 10 mm long after feeding.
+A female is just 1 - 2 mm long before feeding, but up to 10 mm long and 135 times her initial volume after a blood meal.

-This tick needs high humidity, and is commonly found on rough, undrained grazing land where there is a mat of decaying vegetation under which the ticks have the humidity they need to survive.This is one of the most common ticks in the UK, and will suck the blood of anything warm blooded.
+This tick needs high humidity, and is commonly found on rough, undrained grazing land where there is a mat of decaying vegetation under which the ticks have the humidity they need to survive.This is one of the most common ticks in the UK, and will suck the blood of anything warm blooded, although there have been reports that it will even suck the blood of lizards.
 The mouthparts are a little like a harpoon with backward-curving teeth making it difficult to pull out once it has pierced the skin.
 Only the female has the hugely extendible skin enabling her to swell up with a large blood meal.
+As the tick bites it injects anticoagulants to keep the blood flowing, and painkillers, so that the host is unaware the tick is feeding on them.
+They also inject a substance which inhibits the host immune system.

-The lifecycle takes 3 years.
-When the egg hatches the larva has just 6 legs.
+The lifecycle usually takes 3 years, but when circumstances are ideal it can be as short at 18 months.
+When the egg hatches, usually about eight weeks after it has been laid, the larva has just 6 legs.
 Next spring the young tick climbs up grass or other vegetation to wait for a passing host.
-The tick dries out quickly, so if a host doesn't pass soon it will drop to the moist ground before trying again.
+The tick dries out quickly, so if a host doesn't pass soon it will drop to the moist ground before trying again, or may even overwinter without feeding, and try again the following spring.
+The first blood feed is usually from a small mammal.
+The tick has organs on its front legs which detect carbon dioxide and heat of a possible host.
+The resting period over winter is triggered by day length, and activity in spring is triggered by heat.

 After feeding on the host it drops to the ground where it moults into an 8 legged larva/nymph resembling the adult.

 Next spring it climbs vegetation and attaches to a host yet again for a blood meal.
+This time the host tends to be a larger mammal.
 It feeds for several days, then again it drops to the ground and moults into an adult.

 Next spring it again climbs vegetation to suck blood.
 The female takes in a huge blood meal increasing her size greatly.
 Each blood meal takes around 5 - 6 days.

-Mating may take place on the host or after dropping to the ground.
+Male ticks detect females ready to mate by the pheromones the female releases.
+These can be detected from quite far away.
+Mating may take place on the host or after dropping to the ground, and can take as long as a week, with the male remaining attached to the female as she feeds.
 The males die after mating.
 The eggs are laid in the summer in crevices in the ground.
-The female lays around 2000 eggs.
+The female lays around 2000 eggs over a 4 - 6 week period.
 Each egg is covered with a waterproof layer of wax.
 After the female lays eggs she, too dies.

 The most common place to find ticks on your dog are on and behind the ears and between the claws.